 The appropriate use of blood products requires that the potential benefits and risks be carefully weighed for each patient.
 Indications and complications of blood product transfusion in the ICU are reviewed here, as well as the various types of blood products.
 Other issues related to transfusion of blood products are discussed separately.
-(See "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters" and "Clinical use of plasma components" and "Clinical use of Cryoprecipitate" and "Clinical and laboratory aspects of platelet transfusion therapy" and "Initial evaluation and management of shock in adult trauma", section on 'Transfusion of blood products'.)
+(See "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters" and "Clinical use of plasma components" and "Clinical use of Cryoprecipitate" and "Initial management of moderate to severe hemorrhage in the adult trauma patient" and "Clinical and laboratory aspects of platelet transfusion therapy".)

 RED BLOOD CELLS